26. Basic agent-based modeling

 for i in range(self.num_agents):

-infected = True if (i == 0) else False
+infected = True if i == 0 else False # infect just the 0th agent

-a = InfectionAgent(i, self, infected)
+a = InfectionAgent(self, infected)

 x = self.random.randrange(self.grid.width)